microsoft/EchoDensity/README.md

 ## Notes
 - The algorithms here compute the echo density as an *unnormalized* percentage value that is 0 for a Dirac delta and 50 for a constant signal.
-- Divide with the value obtained from `gaussian_measure()` to turn sorted-center-time into an echo density that is 1 for Gaussian noise.
+- Divide with the value obtained from `gaussian_measure()` to turn sorted-center-time into a normalized echo density that is 0 for Dirac impulse and 1 for Gaussian noise.

-## Citing
+## Citation
 If you employ the data or algorithms, please cite using Bibtex key below.

 ```